Oil companies brace for possible U.S. Gulf storm

 Texas is in the grip of a severe drought and rains from the developing weather system could bring some relief.

-The system was about 250 miles (402 km) south-southeast of the other large concentration in Green Canyon, Studwell said.
+The system was about 250 miles south-southeast of the other large concentration in Green Canyon, Studwell said.

 Six of the eight platforms BP operates are in those areas, including Thunder Horse, the world's largest, with capacity to produce up to 250,000 barrels per day of oil.